Vipul-Cariappa/coder/README.md

 python manage.py runserver
 ```

-This project uses `server_info.json` file to configurations.
+This project uses `server_info.json` file for configurations.
 If you want to test it with different configurations like changing the database, edit the `info.json` and rename it to `server_info.json`.

 Use `db.cnf` to configure the database you want to use.
 Rename `db.cnf` to `server_db.cnf` after you are done with your edits.
-By default this project uses sqlite database while developing.
+By default, this project uses SQLite database while developing.
 And MariaDB in production.

 Using `black` and `djlint` for formatting.